Selection Sort In Java

 public Object peek() {

-if (size == 0return null;
+if (size == 0) return null;

 return q[consumerIndex];